Making Your Wedding Guest List: The Stress-Free Way

 As experts in the wedding and party events industry, we understand more than anyone how planning a wedding can be a stressful ride for the future newlyweds.

-Determine what kind of wedding you prefer and how much can you afford.
+Determine what kind of wedding you prefer and how much you can afford.
 If you prefer a small, intimate ceremony, then this task gets much easier for you.
 Your families, your dearest friends, and the best man will comprise your guest list.
-If it is a larger or more lavish wedding, then you can allow for more relatives, coworkers, and friends.
-However, a good idea is to think in terms of quality time and not quantity in terms of guests.
+If it is a more substantial or more lavish wedding, then you can allow for more relatives, coworkers, and friends.
+However, the best idea is to think in terms of quality time and not quantity in terms of guests.
 Sometimes, your year-long colleagues can happen to be more close and dear to you than some distant relative that hasn’t shown much interest in keeping contact with you.

-Now that all sides have stated their guest wishlist, check the total number.
+Now that all sides have stated their guest wishlist check the total number.
 Does it match with the intended scope and size of the wedding?
 If yes, whew, lucky you, that was easy!
 If no, however, it is time to prioritize and compromise.
-Go over the list and put a question mark as who you would miss less should they not attend the wedding (it is not as cruel as it may sound).
-If you have listed kids (as “by default” attendees) and don’t feel crazy about having kids at your event, it is okay to not invite them.
+Go over the list and put a question mark by who you would miss less should they not attend the wedding (it is not as cruel as it may sound).
+If you have listed kids (as “by default” attendees) and don’t feel crazy about having kids at your event, it is okay not to invite them.

-Relax!
-Your wedding will not be less than perfect if the guest list is not 100% as you imagined a few months earlier.
+Your wedding will not be less than perfect if the guest list is not 100%, as you imagined a few months earlier.
 Focus on your happy day and do the best to enjoy this day – after all, the guests are there for you, not you for them.